 The Starter may decide not to use the normal start with the roll call.
-The Quick Start may be used in exceptional circumstances, including, adverse weather, floating starts, or, to expedite the regatta.
+The Quick Start may be used in exceptional circumstances, including adverse weather, floating starts, or, to expedite the regatta.
 If so, the Starter must inform the crews: "This will be a quick start".

-For the quick start, instead of the roll call, the Starter shall say: "Quick Start".
-Then s/he shall say "Attention".
+For the quick start, instead of the roll call, the Starter shall say: "All Crews".
+Then they shall say "Attention".
 The Starter shall then either: